The All-New 2025 Subaru Forester: A Comprehensive Redesign

 So while the infotainment and driver safety suite is quite technologically advanced, the gauge cluster is not.
 Gauge cluster displays are super trendy right now, but that’s not what you’ll find here. you have a classic analog tachometer and speedometer flanked by a small LCD screen in the middle that has all the driver’s information.
 While it’s nice to have a highly customizable gauge cluster, it’s somewhat refreshing to see two large gauges staring back at me as I drive down the highway.

+Everything else about the interior is very solid.
+It’s not a luxury car by any means, but as mass-market cars go, it’s a nice place to be with enough well-thought-out design elements to keep the demons in your head away for the moment.
 This is especially true for the brass accents on this Sporttester.
 A little pop of color never hurt anyone, and it’s nice to see it here.
 Adding more to the solidity are the front seats.
 They are both wonderfully comfortable and hold you up quite well when the going gets tough.

 Subaru was also very aware of how people use their Foresters, mainly the fact that they like to fill them with Outdoor Shit and head into the woods.
 So Subaru made the rear door openings larger to accommodate more oddly shaped things, and while the new car is barely larger than the old one, Subaru created plenty of extra interior space for the people and things they bring with them.